ljamesd15/Transaction-Tracker/README.md

 v 1.3.10 Added option for users to edit various settings such as their full name, password, and
 	transaction categories.
 (12/28/18)

-v 1.3.06 Added all files onto github and can now use verion control for managing this project.
+v 1.3.06 Added all files onto github and can now use version control for managing this project.
 	(12/27/2018)

 v 1.3.05 Edited all method headers and comments to ensure clarity for both future implementors and